Platform

 Another popular metric for measuring the success of video ads is the cost per view.
 So naturally, you may be wondering how to compare CPV vs. CPCV.

 In short, CPV is measured when a viewer watches a video for at least 1 second, while CPCV is measured when a viewer watches a whole video.
-Clearly, CPCV is usually a better metric to use, since it indicates true engagement from the viewer.
+CPCV is usually a better metric since it indicates true engagement from the viewer.

 How Do CPMs Work?

-CPM (cost per thousand/cost per mille) is another metric used for pricing video content.
-So how do CPMs work?
+CPM (cost per thousand/cost per mille) is another metric to price video content.
+So, how do CPMs work?
 This number is calculated by adding up the total impressions and multiplying that number by the CPM rate, then dividing by 1,000.

 (Total impressions x CPM rate) / 1,000 = CPM

-Marketers decide on a target CPM before publishing a video, then will determine the success of the video by comparing CPM alongside other metrics like CPCV or CPV.
-CPM may be influenced by the geography of the publisher, the amount of data used to view the ad, the type of device the video is viewed on, and more.
+Marketers decide on a target CPM before publishing a video and then determine its success by comparing CPM to other metrics like CPCV or CPV.
+CPM may be influenced by the publisher's geography, the amount of data used to view the ad, the type of device the video is viewed on, and more.

 Improve Your CPCV Today